You already know it's a stunning country — here are the facts to help you plan a visit to Vietnam.

 You'll want to consider all this before you even think about your first bowl of Pho.

+How much time do I need to see the best of Vietnam?
 To see the main highlights, we recommend a minimum of 10 days, but ideally three weeks — to see the very best of Vietnam in its entirety.

-In which case, we recommend you spend seven days in either just the north or just the south.
+Should I travel north-south, or south-north?
+Either.
+However, if you want to ease your way into the Vietnamese lifestyle, start in Hanoi.
+The north is less chaotic than the culture-explosion that is Ho Chi Minh City, in Vietnam’s south.
+If you're short on time, we recommend you spend seven days in either just the north or just the south.
 You could fly into Hanoi or Ho Chi Minh, or start centrally — from Danang — and work your way up or down via stunning Hoi An.

-1. North – is cultural, with must-see sights such as Sapa rice terraces, Halong Bay and the city of Hanoi.
+North.
+It's cultural, with must-see sights such as Sapa rice terraces, Halong Bay and the city of Hanoi.

 South.
 It's more chaotic than its northern counterpart, but fun.
 Ho Chi Minh City is bustling.

+What if I want all the best bits, plus beach downtime?
 Definitely allocate three weeks.
-Start in the north (Hanoi) or south (Ho Chi Minh) and halfway through your holiday, spend 3-4 days at a beautiful Hoi An beach resort.
+Start in the north (Hanoi) or south (Ho Chi Minh City) and halfway through your holiday, spend 3 to 4 days at a beautiful Hoi An beach resort.
 Conveniently, Hoi An is also midway on the map.

+What’s west?
+Why does no one go there?
 Western Vietnam is rural and there’s little to explore.
 If you’re after somewhere less urban, Dalat is a city surrounded by farmland, and Quay Nhon is a coastal city, but the ambience is sedate.

+What’s the best way to travel between regions?
 If you’re short on time, skipping central Vietnam and flying from north to south (or vice-versa) is wise.
 If time's not a problem, book a driver and guide for a scenic route between Hue and Danang, or Hanoi and Danang.
 Both drives are stunning.